Hot Rod Rumble

 Hot Rod Rumble is a US, low budget, black-and-white 1957 teen-oriented drag racing crime drama produced by Norman T. Herman and directed by Leslie H. Martinson.
 It stars Leigh Snowden and Richard Hartunian.
 The film tells the story of a clash within the Road Devils hot rod club when some of its members jump to a wrong conclusion following the accidental death of one of them in a car crash.

 Hot Rot Rumble was Hartunian's only film.
-The film itself spun off a novel and had its soundtrack released on an LP.
+The film spun off a novel and its soundtrack was released on an LP by Alexander Courage and the Hot Rod Rumble Orchestra.

 Plot

 The members of the Road Devils hot rod club are having a party at their usual hangout, "The Shack."
 Everyone is attired neatly - the men in button-down shirts and sports coats, the women in dresses and sweaters - except for Arny Crawford (Hartunian), the most disliked Road Devil, who is wearing a black leather biker jacket with the club's logo on the back.
 When Arny spots his erstwhile girlfriend Terri Warren (Snowden) dancing with Hank Adams (Larry Dolgin), he flies into a rage and attempts to drag Terri out of The Shack and nearly gets into a brawl with Hank and the other Road Devils.
 Benny (Joey Forman), president of the club, stops the confrontation and Arny leaves.
 Terri gets a ride home with Hank.

 On the way to Terri's house, Hank spots a car following them.
 He believes it's Arny and speeds up to get away.
 But Hank's car is sideswiped by the other car as it overtakes him.
 Hank loses control and crashes.
 He's killed and Terri is injured.
 Someone unidentified stops and takes an unconscious Terri to the hospital.
 But the Road Devils, and virtually everyone else in town, are certain that Arny is responsible for Hank's death.
 Several Road Devils, who want Arny out of the club, go to the garage where he works and beat him senseless, despite his insistence that he had nothing to do with the crash.